 The choice is ours — each and every day.
-We can buy a book, CD, video, podcast, or any of the other circus games, while limiting ourselves to a pittance of what’s available.
-Or, we can follow in the footsteps of Johnny Appleseed and accept the priceless gift of natural law and its abundance.
+We can buy a book, CD, video, podcast, or any of the other circus trinkets, while limiting ourselves to a pittance of what’s available.
+Or, we can follow in the footsteps of Johnny Appleseed and accept the priceless gift of natural law with its abundance.

 We did nothing to earn it, deserve it, or otherwise bring it into existence.
 Yet, there it is — for our enjoyment.
 Are we wise enough to accept it?
 The price has been paid by its Creator.
 It’s so simple.
 Yet, the magicians of the marketplace want to sell the complex.

 Here is the difference between self-confidence and belief: